Dr Tessa Gargett, University of South Australia

 Fanny got to meet her little girl, but she still suffered debilitating and exhausting side effects of her treatment.

-Your recent gifts to our Tax Appeal are already at work, helping to fund Cancer Council SA researchers like Dr Gargett to explore new and highly effective ways to treat cancer.
+The support of South Australians over recent years has been helping to fund Cancer Council SA researchers like Dr Gargett to explore new and highly effective ways to treat cancer.

 “We have one clinical trial currently running at the Royal Adelaide Hospital which tests a personalised cell therapy in patients with melanoma, and will soon commence two new cell therapy clinical trials in patients with brain cancer.